headaches

 • Symptoms: Moderate to severe pain.
 Sensitivity to light and sound.
 Nausea/vomiting.
 Vision problems.
 Numbness or tingling in the arm, leg or one side of the face.
 Occasionally speech problems.
 Simple activities such as walking or going up the stairs can make symptoms worse.

 • Triggers: Stress.
 Weather changes.
 Hormone changes.
-Food or drink (aged cheese, processed meat, alcohol, and MSG).
+Food or drink (aged cheese, processed meat, alcohol, MSG).
 Lack of sleep.
 Dehydration or skipping meals.
 Migraines are also known to be genetic, so if someone in your family gets frequent migraines, you may be likely to get them as well.

 • Treatment: Rest.
 Relaxation.
 Meditation.
 Medications to treat acute migraine attacks and also to decrease migraine frequency.
 There are also FDA approved devices available for migraine treatment.

-Cluster Headache
+Cluster headache

 • Symptoms: Restlessness.
 Tearing of the eye.
 Runny or stuffy nose.
 Droopy eyelid on the side of the head with pain.